 EIGHT HINTS FOR RETIREMENT PLANNING

-1. Make speaking about retirement part of your career planning.
+1. Make retirement part of your career planning.

-When speaking with your chair and dean about your professional plans – and when speaking with your family about the future – it is good to bring up retirement, whether or not you think you will choose it soon.
-Prior planning helps everyone.
+When speaking with your chair and dean about your professional plans – and sharing with your family about the future – it is good to bring up retirement, whether or not you think you will choose it sooner or later.
+Having an idea or plan is useful.

 2. “You are the chair of your own retirement.”

 Plan to make the most of your retirement years.
-The Center for Work and Family Life and the Emeriti Center can be places to talk about retirement lifestyle.
+The Center for Work and Family Life and the Emeriti Center can be places to talk about retirement lifestyle and goals.

 3. Take advantage of financial planning.